 |5.7||Apps and add-ins must be secured with a valid and trusted SSL certificate (HTTPS).
 For more information, see Why do my apps and add-ins have to be SSL-secured? in the submission FAQ.|

 |5.8||Apps and add-ins may not open pop-up windows unless they are triggered by explicit user interaction.
 Any pop-up windows that are triggered by user interaction must not be blocked by the browser's pop-up blocker when the pop-up blocker is set to the default value.|

 |5.9||Your app or add-in cannot request unreasonably high permissions or full-control permission.

-If your app or add-in requires full-control permission, your Store add-ins might be dependent on add-ins that are deployed to a customer's tenant outside the AppSource process.
-For more information, see Combining AppSource add-ins with high trust permissions now supported.
+If your app or add-in requires full-control permission, your Store add-ins might be dependent on add-ins that are deployed to a customer's tenant outside the Microsoft AppSource process.
+For more information, see Combining Microsoft AppSource add-ins with high trust permissions now supported.

 |5.9.1||SharePoint Add-ins must prompt the administrator to explain that the add-in must install a full-control app.
 The administrator must be able to install this full-control app without interacting with the SharePoint Add-in provider, for example via email or web forms.|

 |5.9.2||The full-control app that is installed via the SharePoint Add-in must comply with all Store policies.|

 |5.9.3||If the full-control app meets the Microsoft AppSource validation policies, the SharePoint Add-in submitted to Microsoft AppSource can function only to install the full-control app.|

 |5.10||You must specify an icon for your app or add-in in your add-in package or manifest, and that the icon must be correctly sized and formatted.
 For more information, see How can I avoid errors when submitting my app or add-in to Microsoft AppSource? in the submission FAQ.|